alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-nitrogen.rst

 For more details on 96Boards Nitrogen, see `Nitrogen product page <https://www.96boards.org/product/nitrogen/>`_.

-Working with the board
+Working with the Board
 **********************

-Building an application
+Building an Application
 =======================

 |main_project_name| OS Zephyr flavour is based on Zephyr kernel.